redParrot17/redTCP/README.md

 Server/Client framework for communicating with a high level of encryption over a tcp connection.

 ### redTCP Dependency
+use `master-fb08ef1bba-1` for the RELEASE until further notice
 #### Gradle
 ```gradle
 allprojects {